Revixxd/weather-app/README.md

 ## Lessons Learned

-During this project I learned how to fetch and use api
+During this project I learned how to :

+-fetch and use api
+-use localStorage and sessionStorage

 ## Screenshots